 Whenever air ambulances result in accidents, it’s not always straightforward to determine who is at fault.
 Ground ambulances make it simple since typical car accident rules apply.
 However, when air transportation methods are used, things take a more complicated turn.

 A combination of these groups can be held liable.
 If the patient dies, a surviving family member can initiate a suit.
-Speak with an experienced air ambulance accident attorney such as Michael Ehline to understand your situation.
+Speak with an experienced air ambulance accident attorney like Michael Ehline to understand your situation.

 As indicated, airborne emergency medical service flights have presented a cause for concern based on documented incidents.
 Below is a look at some of the unfortunate situations that have occurred in the past.

-After having flown a woman injured in a horse-riding accident to Loma Linda University Medical Center, a service helicopter with the “Mercy Air 2” call sign crashed into a Cajon Pass peak south of Hesperia that was masked by fog.
+After flying a woman injured in a horse-riding accident to Loma Linda University Medical Center, a service helicopter with the “Mercy Air 2” call sign crashed into a Cajon Pass peak south of Hesperia that was masked by fog.

 When the weather is good, pilots fly under visual flight rules instead of being handled by air traffic control.
 This was how Mercy Air 2 flew leading up to the incident.
 The San Bernardino sheriff’s and fire departments, the FAA, and the National Transportation Safety Board would be investigated.